OctopusDeploy/blog/blog/2022-08/standards-with-octopus-terraform-provider/index.md

 ## Using Octopus Deploy Runbooks to run Terraform commands

-I knew from the start I'd be using Octopus Deploy Runbooks to run the `terraform apply` or `terraform destroy` commands.
-But where should those runbooks exist?
+I knew I'd be using Octopus Deploy Runbooks to run the `terraform apply` or `terraform destroy` commands.
+But I wasn't sure where those runbooks should exist.
 Storing the runbooks on the samples instance caused a "snake eating the tail" scenario.
 And they could end up blocking sample deployments and other runbooks.

 I opted to create a new instance, `samples-admin`, to house the runbooks.

 The next step was developing a runbook structure to apply Terraform templates to all spaces on the samples instance.
 The space list is dynamic; adding a space should automatically add to the process.
 The Octopus Terraform Provider works best when targeting a specific space.
 Therefore, I needed to run the `terraform apply` command for each space.
 Having a single runbook with 34 static steps, each running `terraform apply` didn't scale well.
 To solve this dilemma, I created the following runbooks: